HOW TO SNOWSHOE: BEGINNER TIPS FOR FINDING A TRAIL, GEAR & MORE

-This is the basis of every snowshoe and the component that provides flotation and glide.
+This is the basis of every snowshoe and the component that provides floatation and glide.
 The frame is the outpart that gives it its shape and the decking is the material, usually nylon, that makes it lightweight.

 This is the part that attaches your boot to the snowshoe’s frame and decking.
-There are two types of snowshoe binding that you can choose: rotating or floating bindings or fixed bindings.
+There are two types of snowshoe bindings that you can choose: rotating or floating bindings or fixed bindings.
 In general, neither style is right or wrong but a matter of preference.

 The rotating bindings only attach the toe of your boot to the snowshoe which frees up your heel from the tail for easy maneuvering through deep snow, steep slopes and allows your foot to pivot as needed.
 A majority of snowshoes fall into this category.

 Fixed bindings attach the entire foot to the snowshoe, preventing your heel from lifting up.
 It’s a good approach for those who like a bit more control while walking, as you can easily back up or step over obstacles, however, it doesn’t allow as much pivot.

 Besides your body weight, the added traction underneath your snowshoes is what keeps you grounded.
 Most models have crampons, also known as spikes, to help you keep your grip.
 If you are walking on flat terrain, spikes will be relatively flat, while snowshoes for icy or steep climbs have crampons with bigger “teeth”.